hopesishu/CZ4070-CTI/README.md

 ## 3. Collating the data
 __How it works:__ <br />
-Data from each of the scraped websites will be collated together into a Pandas DataFrame.
+Data from each of the scraped websites will be collated together into a single Pandas DataFrame.

 ## Challenges faced:
 1) __Unable to incorporate Selenium with Tor__